 Authors submitting in Word should use the Word table editor to prepare tables.
+Experimental tables can be prepared as in §6.3 below.

 6.1.
 Use of tables

 Extensive numerical information is generally most economically presented in tables.
 Text and diagrams should not be redundant with the tables.